Why Buy Sustainable and Responsibly Sourced Maine Seafood

 Size Limits

 Maine’s lobster size limit also supports the sustainability of the lobster population.
-Small developing lobsters cannot be harvested and, to ensure that lobsters keep reproducing, large ‘breeder’ lobsters cannot be taken either.
+Small developing lobsters cannot be harvested and to ensure that lobsters keep reproducing, large ‘breeder’ lobsters cannot be taken either.

 Protecting the Breeding Population

 Finally, female lobsters with eggs are protected.
-If a female lobster with eggs is pulled from a trap it is critical to return that lobster to the ocean to reproduce.
+If a female lobster with eggs is pulled from a trap it is critical to return it to the ocean to reproduce.
 Before returning the female back to the sea, one of the flippers on the tail should be V-notched to let other lobstermen and women know if pulled again, not to harvest this particular lobster.

 Where to Get Responsibly Sourced Seafood in Maine